 19. Confessions of a Dangerous Mind (2002)

 Confessions of a Dangerous Mind is based on the unverified double life of Chuck Barris, creator of The Dating Game and creator/host of The Gong Show.
 (The movie was adapted from his autobiography.)

 Barris claims he was a covert assassin for the CIA, having killed 33 targets on behalf of the agency.
 True or not, this is a wild story and a really entertaining movie worth watching.

-There have been all kinds of spy-spoof movies over the years, but not a single one has come close to the genius of International Man of Mystery.
+There have been all kinds of spy spoof movies over the years, but not one has come close to the genius of International Man of Mystery.